Electric dipole moment of the neutron from a flavor changing Higgs boson: Diagrams with one FC coupling -and a -coupling

 The diagram with soft photon emission from the quark $\tilde{q} = u,c,t$, is shown the center of Fig. \ref{2LoopWWHgam} ({\it i.e} Fig. 5b).
-In this case the loop functions are named $h(q,\tilde{q})$.
-Adding contributions where the $W$ is replaced by an unphysical Higgs $\phi_\pm$, we obtain divergent contributions for these loop functions.
+Adding contributions where the $W$ is replaced by an unphysical Higgs $\phi_\pm$, one obtains divergent contributions for these loop functions.

 Because the $WH\phi_\pm$-vertex is momemtum dependent, the left subloop is divergent, reflecting again that the theory based on the Lagrangian in eq. (\ref{FCNCf}) alone is not renormalizable.

-The contribution(s) from the diagram in Fig. 5b has the same structure as in (\ref{dFCHf}) and (\ref{uFCHf}), but all terms are not numerically relevant.
-The numerically relevant term from the $h(q,\tilde{q})$-functions is given by:
+The numerically relevant term from diagram 5b is given by